 In addition to the above benefits, any teacher at a school other than a Level 2 or 3 school with eight (8) years or more of teaching experience within the District will receive a \$1000 stipend upon completion of a voluntary transfer to a Level 2 or 3 school.
 A teacher is eligible only once for this benefit from the Employer.
-The stipend will be paid on the first payroll following the teacher completing three (3) months of service at a Level 2 or 3 school.
-If the teacher fails to complete two (2) full years of service at a Level 2 or 3 school after receiving the stipend, the entirety of the stipend must be repaid to the District.
+The stipend will be paid on the first payroll following the teacher completing three (3) months of service at a Level 2 or 3 school after receiving the stipend, the entirety of the stipend must be repaid to the District.